mrsi-cerl/mrsi-gatsby/src/content/generic-pages/PDRS Home.md

 ## [FY25 Click here to start the new, browser-based PDRS Wizard](https://wizards.mrsi.erdc.dren.mil/).

 To access the new PDRS Wizard you will need to create a Login.gov account and sign into the new Wizard.
-Once this step is complete, please contact [Rachel Phillips](mailto:rachel.m.phillips@usace.army.mil) or [Amanda Weinert](mailto:amanda.h.weinert@usace.army.mil) for any questions regarding the PDRS Wizard or Code 2 process.
+Once this step is complete, please contact [Rachel M. Phillips](mailto:rachel.m.phillips@usace.army.mil) or [Amanda Weinert](mailto:amanda.h.weinert@usace.army.mil) for any questions regarding the PDRS Wizard or Code 2 process.

 ## Policy and Guidance

 [Army MILCON Code 2 Design Process and Procedures](https://rfpwizard.mrsi.erdc.dren.mil/MRSI/content/PDRS/Policy/FY25%20Guidance%20and%20Templates/1_Instructions%20for%20FY25%20Army%20MILCON%20Code%202.pdf) provides guidance, outlines the Code 2 process milestones and instructions for submitting PDR, 3086, and 35% Design Certification deliverables.

+The [PDR Desktop Reference](https://rfpwizard.mrsi.erdc.dren.mil/MRSI/content/PDRS/Policy/FY25%20Guidance%20and%20Templates/FY25%20PDR%20Desktop%20Reference.pdf) is being provided so PDTs have a print of the sections and instructions for completion of the PDR for use outside the PDRS Wizard application.
+This is to be used as a guide during meetings and to inform the PDT on the information that will be required to complete the PDR in the PDRS Wizard application.

 ## Previous FY Projects